 Emerging risks are either new or developing or changing risks.
 They include trends as well as potential shock events and are characterised by a high degree of uncertainty in terms of occurrence probability and loss amounts.
-Examples of such risks that could have impact on DKV Belgium's balance sheet include namely antibiotics overuse, cybercrime risks, nanotechnology, global warming, endocrine disrupting, compounds and chemicals, obesity, electromagnetic fields.
+Examples of such risks that could have impact on DKV Belgium's balance sheet include namely antibiotics overuse, nanotechnology, global warming, endocrine disrupting, compounds and chemicals, obesity, electromagnetic fields.

-The Emerging risk policy defines the framework for detecting at an early stage new trends and evolutions in healthcare and understanding the impact this might have on underwriting.
-Initiatives to have Groupwide Emerging risk are launched.
+The Emerging risk framework aims at detecting at an early stage new trends and evolutions in healthcare and understanding the impact this might have on underwriting.
+Initiatives to have Group-wide Emerging risk are launched.

 This risk is considered sufficiently monitored, as a consequence we do not allocate additional capital at this stage.